Kenneth, stem cell donor

 • Your recovery

 For PBSC donations, most donors (72%) take 2 or 3 days to recover.
 For bone marrow donations, it usually takes between 7 and 10 days to recover, but occasionally it can take longer – some people need between 7 and 30 days.
-The most common post-donation symptoms are tiredness, mild aches and pains, and some pain or bruising around the donation site.
+The most common are tiredness, mild aches and pains, and some pain or bruising around the donation site.
+You can read more about what to expect post donation here

 • Your patient